awesomeeng/awesome-server/docs/Introducing.md

  - **async/await**.
 AwesomeServer is written with promises and async/await specifically in mind.

  - **No External Dependencies**.
-AwesomeConfig is written and maintained by The Awesome Engineering Company and has no dependency that was not written by us.
+AwesomeServer is written and maintained by The Awesome Engineering Company and has no dependency that was not written by us.
 This means consistency of code throughout the product and that we have zero dependencies that were not written inhouse.
 This means safer code for you and your product.

  - **Free and Open**.
-AwesomeConfig is released under the MIT licene and complete free to use and modify.
+AwesomeServer is released under the MIT licene and complete free to use and modify.

 ## Getting Started